 Federal Regulation Areas of Compliance in State Standards Remediation Required Projected Completion Date synonymous terms.
 (9/30/2018) An individual's essential personal rights of privacy, dignity, respect, and freedom from coercion and restraint are protected.
 Annual review of the rights of individuals is required for all providers of HCBS and is provided to all individuals receiving HCBS.
-The Bureau for Medical Services waiver manuals for ADW (Chapter 501 Aged and Disabled Waiver Bureau for Medical Services Manual [compliant]), TBIW (Chapter 512 Traumatic Brain Injury Waiver) Bureau for Medical Services Manual [compliant]) and IDDW (Chapter 513 Individuals with Developmental Disabilities Waiver Bureau for Medical Services Medicaid Manual Implement new Home and Community-Based Services Administration rule that describes the characteristics required of all settings in which HCBS are provided and requires that individuals' rights of privacy, dignity, respect, freedom from coercion and freedom from restraint are protected.
-Assure that the IDDW system has a broad and very easy to understand member handbook that can be used to build upon West Virginia person-centered practices.
-(1/1/2019) 1/1/2019 Review and assurance of rights of individuals through the treatment planning/personcentered planning process is ensured in §64CSR11, sections 7.3 and .8.1. a.9 of the State code [compliant].
-Seclusion of persons with developmental disabilities is prohibited in West Virginia by the IDDW (Chapter 513 Individuals with Developmental Disabilities Waiver Bureau for Medical Services Medicaid [compliant).
-Assure that the IDDW manual provides a broad list of rights granted to waiver participants.
-(12/1/2015) Assure that the TBIW manual provides a broad list of rights granted to waiver participants.
-(12/1/2015) For all three waiver programs, the role of the Human Rights Committee (HRC) provides a firm foundation to the overall protection of basic rights and any restrictions needed to The Bureau for Medical Services waiver manuals for ADW (Chapter 501 Aged and Disabled Waiver Bureau for Medical Services Manual [compliant]), TBIW (Chapter 512 Traumatic Brain Injury Waiver, Bureau for Medical Services Manual [compliant]) and IDDW (Chapter 513 Individuals with Developmental Disabilities Waiver Bureau for Medical Services Medicaid Manual ensure health and welfare.
-(12/1/2015) Implement new Home and Community-Based Services Administration rule that describes the characteristics required of all settings in which HCBS are provided and requires that program/treatment plans include identification of any specific need which requires limitation of a member's individual rights or freedoms
+The Bureau for Medical Services waiver manuals for ADW (Chapter 501 Aged and Disabled Waiver Bureau for Medical Services Manual [compliant]), TBIW (Chapter 512 Traumatic Brain Injury Waiver) Bureau for Medical Services Manual [compliant]) and IDDW (Chapter 513 Individuals with Developmental Disabilities Waiver Bureau for Medical Services Medicaid Manual [compliant] require this.
+Review and assurance of rights of individuals through the treatment planning/person- centered planning process is ensured in §64CSR11, sections 7.3 and .8.1. a.9 of the State code [compliant].
+Seclusion of persons with developmental disabilities is prohibited in West Virginia by the_IDDW (Chapter 513 Individuals with Developmental Disabilities Waiver Bureau for Medical Services Medicaid [compliant].
+The Bureau for Medical Services Medicaid [compliant].
+The Bureau for Medical Services Medicaid [compliant].
+The Bureau for Medical Services Manual [compliant].
+The Bureau for Medical Services Manual [compliant].
+TBIW (Chapter 512 Traumatic Brain Injury Waiver, Bureau for Medical Services Manual [compliant]) and IDDW (Chapter 1/1/2019 513 Individuals with Developmental Disabilities Waiver Bureau for Medical Services Medicaid Manual include identification of any specific need which requires limitation of a member's individual rights or freedoms